NarulaKeshav/numeral-conversion/README.md

     var hex = '';
         remainder = 0;
     while (decimalValue > 0) { // As long as the divident (decimalVal) > 0, keep going
-        remainder = decimalValue % 16; // gets the remainder (between 0-9 and A-F)
+        remainder = decimalVal % 16; // gets the remainder (between 0-9 and A-F)
         if (remainder === 10) hex+= 'A';
         else if (remainder === 11) hex+= 'B';
         else if (remainder === 12) hex+= 'C';